rhwy/Howto-vanillajs-webcomponents-tdd/doc/full-article.md

+---
-# Build web components in Vanilla js with a simple and valid TDD workflow
+title:  'Build web components in Vanilla js'
+subtitle: "with a simple and valid TDD workflow"
+author:
+- Rui Carvalho (@rhwy)
+description: |
+    Browsers nowadays have all needed to build solid apps with only the embedded technologies.
+    As it's not easy to find around a way to develop these things in a simple but clean way, I wrote this mini-book in order to achieve that with constant feedback and quality in mind
+---

-## Part I - Why & What
+# Part I - Why & What

+Always start with the why.
+Why are we doing this ?
+Mainly because I didn't found this information online as I expected to found.
+Instead I found a lot of complicated stuff, with complicated toolchain, test runners and so on.

+The more you focus on the tools, the less you have your mind openned for creating value.

-### What is this about
+## What is this about ?

-We saw in the first part, the basics of creating a web component in vanilla js.
+You can find around, the basics of creating a web component in vanilla js.
 I’m truly convinced, that today’s javascript and actual browsers have enough power inside to develop sustainable solid components without any help of external dependencies.
 Dependencies is one of the major drawbacks of sustainable software development.
 The simpler we’ll be able to keep things, the easier it will be to maintain in time or keep it understandable for a new developer.

 That said, we’re not only using frameworks for the most evident benefit but also for the tooling and doing things in vanillajs can seem awkward especially around this tooling topic.
 When you see « how simple » it is to start working in javacript nowadays you may feel that it’s quite impossible to do build production grade stuff without a complicated toolbox … but that’s what we’re trying to achieve here ;).

 Please keep in mind what our focus will be, I’ll put some numbers on these constraints for further reference:

 1. keep vanillajs all the way long because we don’t want to add complexity about transpiling code In this context.
 2. we need to be able to see the web components in action.
 This is UI stuff after all and whatever the unit tests you make, you need to be able to see if what you see is what you expected (WYSIWYE)
 3. as much everything around dev, the shorter feedback loop when developping the better, that’s why we’ll need to have live synchronisation with our test pages and the browser